Alright, Fellow Clinicians.

 The problem with having a bunch of unfinished things out there floating around in our lives is that, consciously or unconsciously, this reflects our psyche.

-Have you ever noticed when you have a big project to due that it’s really hard to settle down?
-The project may be related to your business, an obligation to a friend, a family function or whatever.
+Have you ever noticed when you have a big project to do that it’s really hard to settle down?
+The project may be related to your practice, an obligation to a friend, a family function or whatever.

 You’ll find yourself burning dinner or completely forgetting a dentist appointment because you can’t seem to slow down or concentrate.
 Instead, your obligation has seeped into every part of your life and has left you scattered.